yohman/22S-DH151/Weeks/archive/Week07/readme.md

 - Concerns/questions/comments, all welcome!
 - Let's meet!
 My office hours are Thursdays from 1-3, or by email appointment ([schedule here](https://calendly.com/yohda/officehours))

+## Guest Lecture
+"Mapping the connection between technology and ethics"
+- Albert Kochaphum
+- Campus GIS Coordinator (Office of Advanced Research Computing)
+- Faculty in the Asian American Studies
+- Currently teaching "Asian Am 191A – Web Development and GIS for Social Change: Critical Data for Transforming Civil Society"

 ## Midterm presentations "out of the box" awards

 ### Datart's street view